 In addition to her bankruptcy and restructuring work, Erika has been involved in a wide variety of complex commercial litigation cases in both state and federal courts throughout the country, and international arbitration matters, including business tort, breach of contract, D&O litigation, employment, large commercial collection, FDA, construction litigation, and non-compete actions.
 Additionally, she routinely achieves large multi-million dollar awards from national insurance carriers.
 She regularly practices in the state and federal courts of the Commonwealth of Virginia and actively litigates in several courts throughout the country.

-- Represents the Official Committee of Unsecured Creditors in the Chapter 11 bankruptcy case of Heritage Home Group, currently pending in the United States Bankruptcy Court for the District of Delaware.
+- Represented the Official Committee of Unsecured Creditors in the Chapter 11 bankruptcy case of Heritage Home Group, currently pending in the United States Bankruptcy Court for the District of Delaware.

 - Represented the Official Committee of Unsecured Creditors in the Chapter 11 bankruptcy case of Velocity Holding Company, in the United States Bankruptcy Court for the District of Delaware.